 In Broken Mirrors (free to read at the link) Marla takes desperate steps to bring a beloved friend back from the dead.
 As a consequence, she fractures the structure of half life of ativan reality itself, and is forced to confront her counterpart from a parallel universe: an implacable tyrant known as The Mason, corrupted by a cursed magical cloak and devoted to the elimination of all life in general… and Marla in particular.

 In Grim Tides (free to read at the link), Marla is on a vacation of sorts in the Hawai’ian islands, recovering from her ordeal in the previous volume.
 But her enemies have been waiting for a moment of weakness, and they assemble a team of assassins and villains led by the notorious chaos witch Elsie Jarrow to get rid of Marla once and for all.

-Bride of Death finished a successful Kickstarter fundraiser in March 2013, and will be published by the end of the year (ideally in the fall).
-Marla comes to grips with some major changes in her life, and decides to go on a road trip and kill a lot of monsters.
+In Bride of Death Marla comes to grips with some major changes in her life, and decides to go on a road trip and kill a lot of monsters.
 Except nothing’s ever quite that simple.